vaibhavchoursiya/Invoice-Generator/README.md

     <img src="assets/app-icon.png" alt="Icon"  width= 250 height= 250/>
 </p>

-**Invoice Generator** is a desktop application that let you generate invoice for transcation. you can generate invoice and download its pdf version in one-click.
+**Invoice Generator** is a desktop application that let you generate invoice for transaction. you can generate invoice and download its pdf version in one-click.

 ## Download